Thomas Krauth: Tour productions and guest performances in other cities

 Both Saturday Night Fever as well as the 1980s musical Miami Nights were produced by Krauth as tour productions, having been successful en-suite shows for years.
-The tour productions played Alte Oper at Frankfurt, Deutsches Theater in Munich, Ronacher Wien at Vienna, Musical Theater at Basel and Admiralspalast at Berlin.
+The tour productions played Alte Oper at Frankfurt, Deutsches Theater in Munich, Ronacher Theater in Vienna, Musical Theater at Basel and Admiralspalast at Berlin.
 Grease was also produced at the Theater des Westens in Berlin and played full house from September to December 1998.

 Krauth's Duesseldorf production of Cabaret with Anna Montanaro as main character was invited to the Thalia Theater at Hamburg and played there successfully for three weeks.

 In 2009, Krauth handed the musical business and connected ticketing business to producer Maik Klokow; however, he remained the owner of the Capitol Theater and was managing director of Starlight Express until 2011.
 Maik Klokow and his group of companies called “Mehr!
 Entertainment” now run, amongst others, the Capitol Theater, the Musical Dome and Starlight Express.

 Today, Krauth travels the world and is a passionate golfer.
 He lives in Phuket (Thailand) and Duesseldorf.
 His private focus remains on arts and music.